NBISweden/workshop-genome_annotation/labs/prokaryote_annotation.md

 run_BUSCO.py -i Chlamydia_trachomatis_genome.fa -o chlamydia_busco -m geno -c 8 -l /sw/apps/bioinfo/BUSCO/v2_lineage_sets/bacteria_odb9
 ```
-look at the results of busco in short_summary_chlamydia_busco.txt
+Look at the results of busco in short_summary_chlamydia_busco.txt

 <br>:question:what do you think about this assembly?
 Is it a good one? can you see any potential problem with continuing the annotation?
 <br>:question:how do you expect the annotation will be?